Halifax College, York: History

-The campaign for full status was delayed primarily because of the insistence of the Dean of Halifax Court, Mark Evans and the Jewish Community Relations Council (JCRC) that Halifax Court should have all the facilities of a campus college.
+The campaign for full status was delayed primarily because of the insistence of the Dean of Halifax Court, Mark Evans and the Junior Common Room Committee (JCRC) that Halifax Court should have all the facilities of a campus college.
 At that time, the Halifax Court Centre Building (now JJ's) consisted of a central common room (unlicensed though clearly built with the concept of housing a bar), the only part-time portering service (Geoff the porter) at the university (every other college had 24hr portering at that time), an adjacent laundry room accessed from the outside (now the lounge area of JJ's), and a small convenience store accessed from the outside (now the pizzeria).
 The building of today is almost unrecognisable from that of this time.

 The lack of desire for a common room (it was very rarely used) and the need for a bar led to the construction of a new building housing the portering service and the shop and the complete refurbishment of the Halifax Court Centre Building into JJ's.
 The area now occupied by the newer Ainsty and Hickleton Courts (next to the car park) was a large 'village green' for the Halifax Court/College residents.
 During the summer term this was frequently full of students playing frisbee, having barbecues (strongly against the wishes of the university administration) and studying together.

-In 2009 Halifax College changed its College Crest from its original blue and white shield to newer Crest derived from the Coat of Arms of Lord Halifax while maintaining the College's traditional colour.
+In 2009 Halifax College changed its college crest from its original blue and white shield to a newer crest derived from the coat of arms of Lord Halifax while maintaining the college's traditional colour.